nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 ## Usage

-**!** The scripts have only been tested on Linux, using Python 3.6.9.
+**!** The script has only been tested on Linux, using Python 3.6.9.

 ### 1. Cloning the Repository and Installing Dependencies